Rank-adaptive structure-preserving model order reduction of Hamiltonian systems: Reduced dynamics under rank-deficiency

 \section{Reduced dynamics under rank-deficiency}

-By rank-deficient reduced dynamics we indicate the evolution problem resulting from model order reduction in situations of overapproximation.
-More specifically, as pointed out in \cite[Section 5.3]{KL07}, this might happen when a full model solution with effective rank $r<\Nrh$ is approximated, via a dynamical low-rank technique, by a rank-$\Nrh$ matrix.
-In this situation it is not clear how the effective rank of the reduced solution will evolve over time: in each temporal interval $\Tcalt$, the dynamics may not remain on the reduce manifold $\Mcal_{\Nrt}$ and the matrix $S(Z):=ZZ^\top+\J{\Nrt}^\top ZZ^\top\J{\Nrt}$ may become singular or severely ill conditioned.
+In Section~\ref{sec:DLR} we have proposed to approximate the phase space of the full Hamiltonian system \eqref{eq:HamSystemMatrix} by an evolving low-rank matrix manifold.
+Particular attention needs to be devoted to the case of \emph{overapproximation} in which a full model solution with effective rank $r<\Nrh$ is approximated by a rank-$\Nrh$ matrix, as pointed out first in \cite[Section 5.3]{KL07}.
+In this case, a rank-deficient reduced dynamical system needs to be solved and it is not clear how the effective rank of the reduced solution will evolve over time. \bl{Indeed,} in each temporal interval $\Tcalt$, the dynamics may not remain on the reduce manifold $\Mcal_{\Nrt}$ and the matrix $S(Z):=ZZ^\top+\J{\Nrt}^\top ZZ^\top\J{\Nrt}$ may become singular or severely ill conditioned.
 This happens, for example, when the full model state at time $t_0$ is approximated with a rank deficient matrix, or, as we will see in the rank-adaptive algorithm in \Cref{sec:rank-adaptivity}, when the reduced solution at a fixed time is used as initial condition to evolve the reduced system on a manifold of states with increased rank.